On the Other Side of the Magpie by Hannah Lee

 Reid Paley

-Urgent\\Where the Mind Goes\\Scattered by Ashley Somwaru
+Urgent\\Where the Mind Goes\\Scattered by Chandanie Somwaru

-In this collection of poems by Ashley Somwaru, the reader is given a collection of songs, prayers and fragments that scatter and accumulate to the sum of identity.
+In this collection of poems by Chandanie Somwaru, the reader is given a collection of songs, prayers and fragments that scatter and accumulate to the sum of identity.
 The music of these poems reveals psychic wounds, but also offers a path to healing.

 mother / cake by julia Johanne Tolo